It's Tuesday 01/18/22 & your Q or A is Welcome.

-Ed. note: Hi, Raminder, God may help you if you help with threads 15853 and 18029, where a lot of people are seeking help with your areas of expertise, black phenyle and white pine oil emulsions.
+Ed. note: Hi, Raminder.
+That means God will help you if you help with thread 18029, where lots of people are seeking help with black phenyle and white pine oil emulsions, which are your areas of expertise.
 Thanks.

 A. Look at Metal Finishing, (1979, May) Vol 77, No. 5, page 99.
-Phosphating of Steel Using trisodium phosphate [linked by editor to product info at Amazon], or see Rajagopalan et al., Central Electrochemical Research Institute, Karaikudi, India.
+Phosphating of Steel Using trisodium phosphate [affil. link to info/product on Amazon], or see Rajagopalan et al., Central Electrochemical Research Institute, Karaikudi, India.
 Good Luck!

 marine engineering - Valley Center, California